 Through the power of peer education, using accurate, values neutral sexuality education, Teen Council will end ignorance, promote tolerance, and improve communication between teens and the important people in their lives.
 Teen Council is made up of a diverse volunteer student body from local schools.
 Members come to the group with different beliefs and viewpoints.
 We strive to create a Council that is strong and varied in its membership and work actively to build a group that is anti-racist, anti-sexist, and anti-homophobic.
-Now accepting applications for the 2016-2017 school year for Teen Council in Summit County and Salt Lake County.
-Click here to apply online.
+Please contact Dalia Gonzalez for more information: [email protected]

 Center for Collegiate Mental Health (CCMH)

 CCMH is a practice research network focused on providing accurate and up-to-date information on the mental health of today’s college students.
 CCMH strives to connect practice, research, and technology to benefit students, mental health providers, administrators, researchers, and the public.
 The collaborative efforts of more than 350 college counseling centers and supportive organizations have enabled for CCMH to build one of the nation’s largest clinical aggregate databases and to manage and develop clinical tools to help young people.

 THE NETWORK ON TRANSITIONS TO ADULTHOOD